mbarley333/interfaces_and_assertions/README.md

 # using interfaces and assertions in Go

 WARNING: this an exercise about using interfaces and assertions.
-The scenario below is covered a by official go code that was discovered after the fact.
+The scenario below is covered by official go code that was discovered after the fact.
 The main point is how to use interfaces and type assertions to solve a problem.

 I encountered an issue trying to trap the following error